-It’s possible to fall in love with a place before ever setting foot on the land.
+It’s possible to fall in love with a place before ever setting foot on the ground.
 That’s how I felt about the Steens since looking at the mountain and the surrounding Basin and Range country on a map.
-Imagining the hillsides of aspen on a sky-island (5,000 foot fault block) above a sea of sage and bunch grass.
-I was in my mid-20s and realized I had much to learn about my home state.
+I’d imagine the hillsides of aspen on a sky-island (5,000 foot fault block) above a sea of sage and bunchgrass.
+At the time I was in my mid-20s and realized I had much to learn about my home state.

 Gabriel grew up visiting the Steens with his family while on road trips to see his beloved Great Aunt Lois in Reno.
 He has memories of ski tours on Steens, hiking and hot spring soaking around Hart Mountain, and zooming across the flat, Flat, FLAT playa of the Alvord Desert with his mom at the wheel.
 He was all too thrilled when I said I wanted to get out to a favorite corner of Oregon.